 - The audio stream is the sound that accompanies the video.

-- The metadata (data about data) includes bitrate, resolution, codec, and all the other information about the video.
+- The metadata (data about data) contains the bitrate, resolution, codec, and all the other information about the video.

 - Video format sizes come in different dimensions along with standards for different formats.
 Examples are 1280 x 720 and 1920 x 1080.
 With the popularity of mobile videos, the aspect ratio of video files is also considered.